 The elements of the dynamical matrix $D(\Bar{\boldsymbol{q}})$ can now be found straightforwardly from Eq.~\eqref{eq:Dmatrix}.
-The 3 bulk acoustic modes are found from this matrix, and shown in Fig.~2(a) of the main text at $k_z = 0$ along high symmetry lines.
-Now, let us consider the correction from having OBC in the $z$ direction.
+The three bulk acoustic modes are found from this matrix and shown in Fig.~\ref{fig:phonon}(a) at $q_z = 0$ along high symmetry lines.
+Now let us consider the correction from having OBC in the $z$ direction.